Lev Parnas: MSNBC interview

-One of the significant documents discussed during the interview was Giuliani's letter to President-Elect Zelensky that was released by the House Intelligence Committee.
+One of the significant documents discussed during the interview was Giuliani's letter to President-elect Zelensky that was released by the House Intelligence Committee.
 The letter was seen as evidence that President Trump knew of his attorney's activities on his behalf.
 Giuliani wrote that he represented the private interests of President Trump with his "knowledge and consent".
 The letter was presented to the U.S. Senate during the impeachment trial of President Trump.

 When asked by Rachel Maddow, Parnas claimed that his decision to speak out was made to protect this country from President Trump and his allies, stating that they are all part of one large "cult."

 Text messages with Robert Hyde

 Included within the documents released by the House in January 2020 were text messages between Parnas and Robert F. Hyde, a Republican candidate for Congress in Connecticut.
 The messages indicated that Ambassador Yovanovitch was under surveillance and implied she was in possible danger.
 During the interview with Maddow, Parnas largely discounted this possibility and said Hyde drank a lot.
 However, during her testimony, the Ambassador stated that she was advised to leave Ukraine on "the next plane" in April 2019 because her security was at risk.
 Maddow played clips of this testimony during the airing of the interview.
-The FBI finally visited Hyde to make inquiries on January 16, 2020—the day after the first segment of the interview aired—even though they reportedly had the messages in hand since Parnas' arrest in October 2019.
+The FBI finally visited Hyde to make inquiries on January 16, 2020—the day after the first segment of the interview aired—even though they reportedly had the messages in hand since Parnas's arrest in October 2019.
 Ukrainian authorities announced they were conducting an investigation that same day.
-Hyde claimed he was getting the information he was giving to Parnas from a Belgium citizen named Anthony de Caluwe he had met at GOP functions.
+Hyde claimed he was getting the information he was giving to Parnas from a Belgian citizen named Anthony de Caluwe he had met at GOP functions.
 Initially, de Caluwe denied any involvement and then later claimed it was all a "joke" after evidence was released by the House that supported Hyde's assertions.

-An official from the Department of Justice attributed the delay between when they received the messages and finally acted to Parnas and claimed they were unable to read the messages contained within Parnas' iPhone until recently.
-Parnas' attorney in turn wrote that the Department of Justice sat on documents since December 3, 2019 when the messages from the iPhone were first extracted.
-Secretary of State Mike Pompeo issued a statement a full two days after the texts were revealed and stated "to the best of (his) recollection" never heard all of this.
+An official from the Department of Justice attributed the delay between when they received the messages and finally acted to (???)
+Parnas and claimed they were unable to read the messages contained within Parnas's iPhone until recently.
+Parnas's attorney in turn wrote that the Department of Justice sat on documents since December 3, 2019 when the messages from the iPhone were first extracted.
+Secretary of State Mike Pompeo issued a statement a full two days after the texts were revealed and stated "to the best of (his) recollection" never heard any of this.
 He announced he would look into it but also stated he didn't think anything would come of the investigation.